JipengSun/2023_NU_Summer_VR/README.md

 2. What are the poplur optical components of current near eye display?
 How do they work?
 What are the trade-offs?

 3. Will the rendered images look distorted after adding lens between the display and eyes?
 If so, how should we correct them?

+4. How could we solve the dizziness problems caused by vergence & accommodation conflicts?

 ## Sourcing